Russia targets UK activist via Interpol

 “The EU makes up a significant share of the Interpol budget and if it stepped in to demand these types of sanctions, they would be implemented overnight”, he said.

-Interpol recently faced rebuke when Spanish police arrested a Turkish writer accused of terrorism by Turkish authorities.
+Interpol also took flak last week when Spanish police arrested a Turkish writer accused of terrorism by Turkish authorities.

-Dogan Akhanli, a Turkish dissident with German citizenship, told press: “I thought I was safe in Europe.
+Dogan Akhanli, a Turkish dissident with German citizenship, later told press: “I thought I was safe in Europe.
 I thought Turkish arrogance cannot reach Europe, but ... this is not quite true”.

 German chancellor Angela Merkel urged Turkey not to “misuse” Interpol.

-Some German MPs also called for Interpol reform.
+Some German MPs called for Interpol reform.

-Interpol hit list
+Interpol hit lists

-The Kremlin has routinely used the police agency to go after its critics in Europe.
+The Kremlin has routinely used the police agency to go after its enemies in Europe.

-Its Interpol hit list has included Mikhail Khodorkovsky, an anti-Putin activist in the UK, Petr Silaev, an environmental activist in Finland, and Eerik Kross, an Estonian politician.
+Browder aside, its Interpol hit list has included Ilya Katsnelson, a US businessman in Denmark, Mikhail Khodorkovsky, a Russian activist in the UK, Petr Silaev, a Russian activist in Finland, and Eerik Kross, a politician in Estonia.

-Belarus, Kazakhstan, and Turkey use Interpol the same way.
+Belarus, Kazakhstan, Iran, Turkey, and others use Interpol the same way.

 Germany itself, in 2015, arrested Ahmed Mansour, a journalist from the Al-Jazeera news agency, on an Interpol notice filed by Egypt.